 5 Reasons Why We Need to Take Regular Breaks

 We live in a world where the busy culture puts pressure on everyone.
 Employees take on an extreme workload.
 Students are busy 24/7 with coursework and extracurriculars.
 People actually need to make an effort to give themselves time off.
 Instead of producing the desired results, such a lifestyle makes us counterproductive.
 We accumulate stress, distance ourselves from our families and friends, and drown in toxic busyness.
+That’s why it’s important to be conscious about workload management to ensure you aren’t overdoing it.

 5 Reasons Why We Need to Take Regular Breaks